sdeeg-pivotal/cna-demo-greeting/README.md

 Apps can come up in any order except for cna-config which needs to come up first (so the rest of the apps can get config from it.)

-To use on PCF create services cna-registry, cna-config, and hystrix-dashboard and push the apps.
+To use on PCF create services scs-registry, scs-config, and hystrix-dashboard and push the apps.
 If you use other service names, change the names in the manifest.yml's.

 To use Zipkin on PCF just deploy the app with cf push.
-If you change the app name, make sure to update the manifest.yml's in cna-service and cna-ui.
+If you change the zipkin server hostname name, make sure to update the manifest.yml's in cna-service and cna-ui.

 (old stuff)